Rafik-Sebia/NYC-Tree-Census-Income-Project/README.md

 * NYC Income data ([original source](https://data.census.gov/cedsci/table?t=Income%20and%20Poverty&g=0500000US36005%248600000,36047%248600000,36061%248600000,36081%248600000,36085%248600000&tid=ACSST5Y2015.S1901)) (.csv)

 ### Highlights
-- The total number of trees in Metro NY is 683788 tree
+- The total number of trees in Metro NY is 683,788 trees.
-- The borogh Queens contains the highest amount of trees with 250551 while Manhatten contains the least amount with 65423.
+- Queens borough contains the most trees with 250,551, while Manhatten contains the fewest, at 65,423.
 - Tribeca/Downtown Manhattan has the highest reported median annual income of $250,000.

 ### Posted in